Special metrics in hypercomplex geometry: Introduction

-In our treatment, we will also focus on strong HKT metrics.
-Recall that a HKT metric is called \emph{strong} if the torsion of its Bismut connection is closed, otherwise it is called \emph{weak}.
-Strong HKT metrics appear to be rather exotic and their existence is quite rare.
-We only have very few examples.
-Direct products of compact semisimple Lie groups with a complex torus of suitable dimension and related homogeneous spaces belong to this category.
-Spindel, Sevrin, Troost and Van Proeyen \cite{SSTV} proved that these products admit homogeneous hypercomplex structures, a fact rediscovered later by Joyce \cite{Joyce}.
-Then, Opfermann and Papadopoulos \cite{Opfermann-Papadopoulos} showed that the Cartan-Killing form can be extended to a compatible strong HKT metric (see also \cite{Grantcharov-Poon (2000)}).
-Other examples can be obtained via a construction designed by Barberis and Fino \cite{Barberis-Fino}.
-Apart from these we are aware of no other strong HKT manifolds.
-For instance, it is still an open problem to find a strong HKT solvmanifold. \\ Verbitsky showed in \cite[Theorem 5.11]{Verbitsky (2009)} that in the compact case, whenever $ n\geq 3 $, a $ (2,0) $-quaternionic Bott-Chern cohomology class cannot contain both a strong HKT and a balanced HKT metric, unless the manifold is actually hyperk\"ahler.
-Here we shall greatly improve this incompatibility result by removing the dimensional and the cohomological restrictions, as well as the HKT assumption on the balanced metric.
+The vanishing of the first quaternionic Bott-Chern class also gives a natural obstruction to the existence of {\em strong} HKT metrics on hypercomplex manifolds, see Proposition \ref{Prop:FV}.
+An HKT metric is called \emph{strong} HKT if its Bismut torsion is closed, see \cite{Barberis-Fino,BFG,BFGV,Grantcharov-Poon (2000),Ivanov-Papadopoulos,Opfermann-Papadopoulos}.
+Such metrics are quite rare and they impose several restrictions on the hypercomplex structure.
+For instance, Verbitsky showed in \cite[Theorem 5.11]{Verbitsky (2009)} that in the compact case, whenever $ n\geq 3 $, a $ (2,0) $-quaternionic Bott-Chern cohomology class cannot contain both a strong HKT and a balanced HKT metric, unless the manifold is actually hyperk\"ahler.
+Here we shall improve this incompatibility result by proving the following.